Savoyard Alps Landscape

 The Deep Valleys

 In valleys like Tarentaise or Maurienne, agriculture focused on winter survival.
-You find products meant for long storage.
-Savoy cured ham, dried in the pure mountain air, and cooked pressed cheeses like Beaufort (nicknamed the Prince of Gruyères) are the kings of these territories.
-Grains like buckwheat, more resistant to the cold, gave birth to the famous Crozets.
+Long-shelf-life products can be found there.
+Savoyard cured ham, dried in the pure mountain air, and hard cheeses like Beaufort (nicknamed the Prince of Gruyères) are the kings of these territories.
+Grains like buckwheat, more resistant to cold, gave birth to the famous Crozets.

-On intermediate plateaus, like the Bauges or Semnoz, the flora is more diversified.
-This gives more aromatic milks, perfect for uncooked pressed cheeses like Tome or Reblochon.
-It is here that the pastoral economy of the "remue" (transhumance) developed, which still dictates local life and Culinary Festivals and Traditions.
+On intermediate plateaus, like the Bauges or Semnoz, the flora is more diverse.
+This results in more aromatic milks, perfect for semi-hard cheeses like Tome or Reblochon.
+This is where the pastoral economy of "remue" (transhumance) developed, which still paces local life and Culinary Festivals and Traditions today.

 Today, Savoyard chefs are rediscovering forgotten ingredients.
-Good-King-Henry (wild spinach), salad burnet, and even lovage are returning to the spotlight.
+Good-King-Henry (wild spinach), salad burnet, or even lovage are returning to the spotlight.
 The interactive map bears witness to this renewal where respect for seasonal products takes precedence over everything else.
-Short supply chains have become widespread, allowing culinary tourists to find Savoyard Regional Products directly at the farm or in modernized cooperatives.
+Short supply chains have become widespread, allowing culinary tourists to find Savoyard Local Products directly at farms or in modernized cooperatives.

 Characteristic Plain / Lake Terroir High Mountain Terroir

-Flagship Product Fish (Féra, Perch), White wines, Fruit Keepable cheeses (Beaufort), Charcuterie, Crozets
+Flagship Product Fish (Féra, Perch), White wines, Fruits Aged cheeses (Beaufort), Charcuterie, Crozets

-Base Ingredient Wheat, Fresh vegetables, Pears/Apples Buckwheat, Potatoes, Alpine milk
+Base Ingredient Wheat, Fresh vegetables, Pears/Apples Buckwheat, Potatoes, Alpine pasture milk

-Cooking Style Light, refined, with garden herbs Generous, caloric, based on conservation
+Cooking Style Light, refined, with garden herbs Generous, caloric, based on preservation

 Accompanying Drink Roussette de Savoie, Artisanal apple juice Mondeuse (Red), Génépi, Fir liqueur

-Key Event Harvest festivals, Fruit markets Démontagnée (return from alpine pastures), Cheese fairs
+Key Event Harvest festivals, Fruit markets Démontagnée (return from mountain pastures), Cheese fairs

 How are the zones on the map selected?

-We base our selection on official geographical designations (PDO, PGI) and historical life basins of Savoie and Haute-Savoie to guarantee maximum authenticity.
+We rely on official geographical designations (PDO, PGI) and historical living basins of Savoie and Haute-Savoie to guarantee maximum authenticity.

-Most of the cooperatives and farms mentioned offer visits and direct sales.
-Check the Dining and Gourmet Addresses page for opening hours.
+Most of the indicated cooperatives and farms offer tours and direct sales.
+Consult the Dining and Gourmet Addresses page for opening hours.

 Which specialties are specific to 2026?